5 Easy Low-Histamine Snacks

 So, what should you do when hunger strikes?

-Fortunately, there are low-histamine snacks that can satisfy your hankering without trigger histamine sensitivity symptoms.
+Fortunately, there are low-histamine snacks that can satisfy your hankering without triggering histamine sensitivity symptoms.
 Hopefully, this post will make you aware of what you can snack on when you’re hungry or need extra energy.
 Also, read about low-histamine drinks you can make at home.

 A Bowl of Fresh Blueberries

 The deep blue color of blueberries comes from compounds called anthocyanins, antioxidants that help tame cell damage and inflammation.
-Plus, they a good source of vitamin C, vitamin K, and potassium.
+Plus, they are a good source of vitamin C, vitamin K, and potassium.
 (2)

 Although blueberries contain natural sugar, their high fiber content means you should get a blood sugar spike when you enjoy this nutritious snack.
 Studies show blueberries may reduce insulin resistance and lower the risk of type 2 diabetes.
 (3)

-Plus, bowl of blueberries blows ultra-processed snacks out of the water when it comes to nutrition.
+Plus, a bowl of blueberries blows ultra-processed snacks out of the water when it comes to nutrition.
 Those vitamin-packed little orbs taste delicious just as they are, or you can add them to your morning bowl of oats for a highly nutritious morning meal.
 Oats are another low-histamine food.

 Apple with Macadamia Nut Butter

-If you’re looking for a balanced low histamine snack after a workout or any other time, look no further than an apple with a layer of macadamia nut butter on it.
+If you’re looking for a balanced low histamine snack after a workout or any other time, look no further than an apple with a thin layer of macadamia nut butter on it.

 Apples are a low histamine fruit packed with nutrients including vitamin C, an antioxidant vitamin, and fiber to help you feel full and stay full longer.